 Public Health Ophthalmology Program

-- Full-time students are exposed to the principal public health issues in eye disease, through coursework at the Bloomberg School, seminars designed for the program of the individual fellow, visiting lecturers from around the world and a thesis project.
+- Full-time students are exposed to the principal public health issues in eye disease, through coursework at the Bloomberg School, seminars designed for the program of the individual fellow, visiting lecturers from around the world and a capstone project.
 To learn more, visit the Wilmer Eye Institute.

 Predoctoral Clinical Research Training Program